 Lent is our time of preparation.

-During these 40 days, we ponder what it means to “give up, take up and lift up.”
-Using the spiritual practices of prayer, fasting and almsgiving, we deepen our relationship with Christ and discern where God is working in our lives.
+During these 40 days, we encounter those most in need through our prayer, fasting and almsgiving.
+We deepen our relationship with Christ and discern where God is working in our lives.
 How can our Lenten reflection guide us in delving deeper into Catholicism?
 We hope to answer that question below.

 As we begin our Lenten journey, we reflect on those spiritual pillars that will help bring us into a deeper relationship with God.